-Now let the Moon take various positions in its path.
-Let the students guess which part of the Moon is illuminated and which is not.
+• Now let the Moon take various positions in its path.
+Guess which part of the Moon is illuminated and which is not.

-Full Moon and new Moon
+• Full Moon and new Moon

 At which position in the orbit of the Moon will a person on Earth (who is at the position of the nose of the student playing Earth's role) see full Moon (or new Moon)?